Ramsey properties and extending partial automorphisms for classes of finite structures: Introduction

 Our third main result is a strengthening of all of the above results to classes of structures with unary functions.
-The unarity is important in our construction. \begin{thm} Let $L$ be a language such that every function symbol $F\in L$ is unary.
-Then for every finite $L$-structure $\str{A}$ there exists a finite, irreducible substructure faithful, coherent EPPA-extension $\str{B}$.
-Consequently every free amalgamation class $\mathcal K$ of finite $L$-structures has the coherent extension property for partial automorphisms. \end{thm} It seems that ealier methods and results find a proper setting in the context of structural Ramsey theory.
+We do not know how to strengthen this theorem for higher arities. \begin{thm} Let $L$ be a language such that every function symbol $F\in L$ is unary.
+Then for every finite $L$-structure $\str{A}$ there exists a finite, irreducible substructure faithful, coherent EPPA-witness $\str{B}$.
+Consequently every free amalgamation class $\mathcal K$ of finite $L$-structures has the coherent extension property for partial automorphisms. \end{thm}